Omegadrien/2DMazeGenerator/README.md

 # 2DMaze Generator

 A 2D maze generator made in C#.
-I cans generate a perfect (random) maze, and display the path.
+It cans generate a perfect (random) maze, and displays the path.

 ---